celery/celery/docs/configuration.rst

 .. note::

-    The Redis backend requires the :mod:`redis` library: http://pypi.python.org/pypi/redis/
+    The Redis backend requires the :pypi:`redis` library: http://pypi.python.org/pypi/redis/

     To install the redis package use `pip` or `easy_install`: